renovatebot/renovate/docs/usage/self-hosted-experimental.md

 Adjust default time (in milliseconds) given to GitLab to create pipelines for a commit pushed by Renovate.

-Can be useful for slow-running, self-hosted GitLab instances that don't react fast enough for the default delay to help.
+Can be useful for slow-running, self-hosted GitLab instances that do not react fast enough for the default delay to help.

 Default value: `1000` (milliseconds).